Go Back Email Link

 • Remove the corn from the grill.
 Let it cool until it's cool enough to handle.
 Then remove the husks and silks on the corn.

-• Serve topped with the salt and butter.
+• Serve topped with 3 tablespoons butter and 1 teaspoon salt.
 Enjoy!

 Notes